-Two years after Northside flood, 'we just want it to be over'
+Two years after Northside flooding, 'we just want it to be over'

 Blanken and her husband had just purchased a new home and were preparing to put their Northside home up for sale when the flood happened.

 “It went up to our first floor, maybe about a foot up to our first floor," she said.
 "It flooded our car, it flooded our driveway.
-We had a coy pond.
-All the fish we had were throughout the neighborhood, we had to go find our fish."
+We had a koi pond.
+All the fish we had were throughout the neighborhood.
+We had to go find our fish."

-Her and her husband spent days cleaning, before MSD crews were approved by Hamilton County to offer cleaning services.
-However, she said that cleaning was not done properly and black mold returned.
+She and her husband spent days cleaning before MSD crews were approved by Hamilton County to offer cleaning services.
+However, she said, that cleaning was not done properly and the black mold returned.

-“Because of the damage to the house we lost the insurance on our first mortgage so we almost defaulted on our first mortgage, almost went bankrupt,” she said, “We spent many nights crying, what are we going to do?
+“Because of the damage to the house, we lost the insurance on our first mortgage, so we almost defaulted on our first mortgage, almost went bankrupt,” she said.
+“We spent many nights crying.
+What are we going to do?
 We just want it to be over.”

 According to MSD, roughly 25 claims were filed after the storm and nearly all have been settled.